niladrridas/niladrridas/README.md

 ### Red Hat System Administration – I (Basics Covered)
 - Get started with Red Hat Enterprise Linux.
-- Describe and define open source, Linux distributions, and Red Hat Enterprise Linux.
+- Describe and define the open source, Linux distributions, and Red Hat Enterprise Linux.
 - Access the command line.
 - Log into a Linux system and run simple commands using the shell.
 - Manage files from the command line.